nbrodel/react-to-do/README.md

 ### 2. delete task/all tasks/all done tasks
 ### 3. filter tasks by all/done/active and important/unimportant
 ### 4. change light/moon mode
+### 5. read result about CREATIVE react course in page About